userfrosting/learn/18.going-live/02.vps-production-environment/04.ssl/docs.md

 ## Run certbot

-To run certbot, we'll use the `certbot` command:
+To run certbot, we'll use the `certbot` command.
+Keep in mind that this won't work unless Let's Encrypt is able to connect to _all_ of the requested domains over http.
+In other words, you need to have your DNS configured for these domains/subdomains first.

 ```bash
 sudo certbot certonly --webroot --webroot-path=/var/www/<repo name>/public -d owlfancy.com,www.owlfancy.com